-When Jesus entered the waters of the Jordan, he entered human experience and brought new life to it by the power of God.
-The liturgies of the eastern churches, especially, see the waters of the Jordan, changed and blessed by the Word made flesh, flowing all over the world.
-Wherever human life is, wherever life of any kind is found, there is water.
-It’s a sign of God’s blessing.
+When Jesus entered the waters of the Jordan, he entered the world as it is and brought new life to it by the power of God.
+The liturgies of the eastern churches emphasize the blessing brought to water by the Word made flesh.
+They see the Jordan, filled with the blessing of the Word flowing out to the whole world.
+Every river, every land, every baptistery holds the blessing of God.

 Water is holy.
 We baptize in clean water because, by the power of Jesus, we are given new life and the promise of eternal life.
 We become a new creation.
-Water is holy, but it also has its chaotic nature.
-In the gospels it threatened the disciples on the Sea of Galilee.
+Water is holy, but it can be chaotic.
+The disciples on the Sea of Galilee knew that.
 “Did you not know that when you were baptized, you were baptized into his death.”

-The scriptures say Jesus is revealed as he goes into the water at his baptism.
+Jesus was revealed when he went into the water at his baptism.
 “This is my beloved Son,” a voice from heaven proclaims.
-Jesus continually reveals his power over water.
+He is revealed in the waters of life.
 He quieted the storm on the Sea of Galilee, he turned water into wine at Cana.
 “If anyone is thirsty, let him come to me and drink,” he said.
 Blood and water flowed from his side on Calvary.

-Let’s not forget either, that water today plays a major role in climate change.
-In the last century the sea level globally has risen almost 7 inches and in the last 10 years it has risen more rapidly than ever.
+Today, water plays a major role in climate change.
+In the last century sea levels globally have risen almost 7 inches and in the last 10 years have risen more rapidly than ever.
 The rise in sea level is caused primarily by two factors related to global warming: the added water from melting land ice and the expansion of sea water as it warms.

 This affects us especially in the New York/New Jersey area where I’m writing from.
 More than 20 million people live along our coastlines, near the water.
 Flooding and drought from changing patterns of rainfall can affect the homes we live in, our water supply for food and drink.
 The poor and the vulnerable will be affected most deeply as sea levels push salt water onto our coasts and further upstream in our rivers.